The University of Washington offers 26 categorical anesthesia residency positions.

 During the first year of training anesthesia residents rotate through the general operating room rotations at the three major hospitals, University of Washington Medical Center (UW), Harborview Medical Center (HMC) and Veterans'; Affairs Puget Sound Health Care System (VA).
 Residents acquire a broad spectrum of experience at the three hospitals.
 At HMC the major focus is on trauma, orthopedics and neurosurgical procedures.
 At UW cases are more elective in nature and cover a range of specialties including general surgery, bariatric surgery, otolaryngology, gynecological and orthopedic surgery as well as being a major center for cancer surgery.
 The UW is a major center for organ transplantation, performing in excess of 120 liver transplantations per year, and for complex cardiothoracic procedures.
 We are also a specialist referral center for high risk obstetrics.
 The new surgical pavilion offers residents extensive experience in ambulatory surgery.
 At the VA hospital residents care for our veterans who are suffering from a spectrum of cardiac and vascular diseases.

 In the latter 6 months of the CA 1 year residents rotate through 2 months of acute and chronic pain rotations or one to two months in the ICUs.
 Critical care training is provided by a predominately anesthesiology based faculty who are certified in both anesthesiology and critical care medicine.

-During the CA1 year all residents undertake a 2 week rotation in the post anesthesia care unit (PACU) where they learn how to care for patients in the immediate post operative period.
-During this rotation residents also participate in the continuous quality improvement process, learning about systems issues and how to recognize and mange the complications related to anesthesia.
+During the CA1 year all residents undertake a 2 week rotation in the post anesthesia care unit (PACU) where they learn how to care for patients in the immediate post-operative period.
+During this rotation residents also participate in the continuous quality improvement process, learning about systems issues and how to recognize and manage the complications related to anesthesia.